JOINT RULE 1

 JOINT RULE 3

 Report of Action Taken and Transmittal of Bills, Joint and Concurrent Resolutions and Memorials. — When final action shall have been taken on any bill, joint or concurrent resolution or memorial in the house in which it originates, it shall be transmitted to the other house on or before the first order of business of the receiving house on the next succeeding legislative day with an endorsement thereon by the Secretary or Chief Clerk, as the case may be, showing a complete record of all action taken thereon.
 When final action shall have been taken on any bill, joint or concurrent resolution which has been passed in one house, it shall be returned to the house in which it originated on or before the First Order of Business of the receiving house on the next succeeding legislative day with an endorsement thereon by the Secretary or Chief Clerk, as the case may be, showing a complete record of all action taken thereon.

 JOINT RULE 4

-Enrolling and Engrossing. — After a bill has passed both houses, it shall be enrolled not later than 48 hours after the time of passage.
+Enrolling and Engrossing. — After a bill shall have passed both houses, it shall be enrolled by the enrolling clerk of the house from which it originated not later than 48 hours after the time of passage.
 All bills, memorials, and resolutions shall be engrossed only in the house in which they originated.

 JOINT RULE 5